franzis17/Email-analysis-on-database/README.md

 1. Go to [Google Colab](https://colab.research.google.com/)
 2. Click on `File` > `Open notebook`
-3. Click on the `GitHub` tab
+3. Upload the notebook obtained from this repo
-4. Enter the URL of this repository
+4. Follow below

 The 2 notebooks have similar structure, the Business_Report contains discussions about the analysis and Development_Notebook contains the methods on how the code was produced.
 To run the notebook, please follow the "Program Initialisation" section of each notebook.